 Run regular fire drills

-Wise business owners will get their team used to evacuating the building.
+Wise business owners will get their team used to evacuate the building.
 In most circumstances, you should be able to get everyone outside in a matter of seconds.
 Make sure you test that by running regular fire drills.
 You only need to do it every couple of months, but you shouldn’t let the workers know in advance.
 That way, you should notice if their natural reactions need some work.
 Keep running the fire drills until you are satisfied every employee knows how to leave the building quickly and safely.